garagehive/garagehive.github.io/docs/garagehive-vehicle-sales-preparation-stages.md

 ---
 layout: docs
-title: DRAFT* - How to Use Vehicle Preparation Stages in Garage Hive
+title: How to Use Vehicle Preparation Stages in Garage Hive
 ---

 <a name="top"></a>